 Will There Be More Stimulus?

 Market View: “A split Congress will lead to gridlock, which will mean less fiscal stimulus and spending.”
-We see evidence that massive fiscal spending was “priced in” to bond markets given that 10-year government bond yields have fallen dramatically this week.
+We see evidence that massive fiscal spending was “priced in” to bond markets.
+This given that 10-year government bond yields have fallen dramatically this week.
 Yields had been creeping higher in recent weeks on expectations of another big stimulus bill.
 The reason why yields would rise on more fiscal spending is the belief that such spending would create inflation.

 Our View: We wouldn’t be so quick to write off a massive fiscal spending plan, even with a split Congress.
 On Wednesday, Senate Leader McConnell made overtures about getting a second Coronavirus stimulus deal done by year-end.
-Given the scale of economic disruption from the virus, we also wouldn’t be surprised to see a bipartisan infrastructure spending plan put together in 2021.
-If the perception of big spending gets put back on the table, then there will likely be pressure on bond yields to rise.
+Given the scale of economic disruption from the virus, we wouldn’t be surprised to see a bipartisan infrastructure spending plan put together in 2021.
+If the perception of big spending is back on the table, there will likely be pressure on bond yields to rise.